-

 Geographic file formats implementing the 'Simple Features Access' standard developed by the Open Geospatial Consortium ([OGC](https://www.ogc.org/standard/sfa/)), such as `.shp` and `.geojson`, can also be used to represent route networks.

-With the increasing availability of high resolution geographic datasets and performant hardware and software, people (e.g. via OpenStreetMap) and national mapping agencies are mapping in more and more detail.
+Growing availability of high resolution geographic datasets and performant hardware and software has enabled people (e.g. via OpenStreetMap) and mapping agencies to generate increasingly detailed maps, a trend that is set to continue.

-Sustainable transport planning can benefit from the influx of data, but excess complexity and intricacy of street network geometries can lead to problems in analyzing and visualizing transportation networks.
+Sustainable transport planning benefits from this trend, but the complexity and intricacy of street network geometries can create problems.

 A clear and intuitive visual representation is crucial for identifying issues such as bottlenecks, congestion hotspots, and areas of poor accessibility.